mstover-cisco/BulkRemoveAltEmail/README.md

 The application uses the CSV reader module, so it can identify the relevant columns in a complete bulk download of users from Webex Control Hub.
 By default,

+Webex Org ID and Admin Bearer Tokens are read from environment variables to prevent tokens from being stored.
+For one-off usage, a bearer token can be created using the [Webex Developer Website](https://developer.webex.com) where and admin can find their OrgID and a temporary authorization token.
+A future improvement is to include workflow to create an OAuth Token for an Admin Account with the requried scope.

 ## References
 [Webex Admin SCIM-2 Overview](https://developer.webex.com/admin/docs/scim-2-overview)